Like all pets, guinea pigs can get a bit smelly every now and again.

 Some guinea pigs even groom their owners, especially if bonded!

 Do Guinea Pigs Smell Bad?

-Some diseases, illnesses, or skin conditions can cause your guinea pig to be a bit more pungent than usual, such as diarrhea, urinary tract infections, and fungal infections.
+Some diseases, illnesses, or guinea pig skin conditions can cause your pet to be a bit more pungent than usual, such as diarrhea, urinary tract infections, and fungal infections.

 If your piggy’s habitat is clean but you still notice a stinky aroma, then check your guinea pig over for signs of sickness.

 Guinea pigs have scent/grease glands around their bottom which they use to mark their territory.

 These glands secrete sticky and smelly natural oils, which can build up around their bottom, especially in males.